Latinas in Elective Office

 • Ileana Ros-Lehtinen (R-FL) was the Latina to serve in the U.S. Congress, serving in the U.S. House of Representatives from 1989 to 2019.

-• Nydia Velázquez (D-NY) and Lucille Roybal-Allard (D-CA) were the first Democratic Latinas to serve in the U.S. Congress, both serving in the U.S. House of Representatives from 1993 to present.
+• Nydia Velázquez (D-NY) and Lucille Roybal-Allard (D-CA) were the first Democratic Latinas to serve in the U.S. Congress, both began serving in the U.S. House of Representatives in 1993.
+Velázquez currently serves and Roybal-Allard left office in 2023.

 • Catherine Cortez Masto (D-NV) was the first Latina to serve in the U.S. Senate, serving from 2017 to present.